yandex-cloud/docs/en/managed-mysql/operations/connect.md

 ## Special FQDNs {#special-fqdns}

 Just like usual FQDNs, which can be requested with a [list of cluster hosts](./hosts.md#list), {{ mmy-name }} provides a number of special FQDNs, which can also be used when connecting to a cluster.

+{% note warning %}

+If, when the [master host is changed automatically](../concepts/replication.md#master-failover), a host with no public access becomes a new master host or the least lagging replica, they can't be connected to from the internet.
+To avoid this, [enable public access](../operations/hosts.md#update) for all cluster hosts.

+{% endnote %}

 ### Current master {#fqdn-master}